Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Introduction

-The analogous `non-smooth' operators that play the starring role in this paper, b-Sobolev b-ps.d.o's, are locally defined by \eqref{EqIntroBpsdoAction}, but we now allow the symbol $a$ to be less regular.
+The analogous `non-smooth' operators that play the starring role in this paper, b-Sobolev b-\psdo{}s, are locally defined by \eqref{EqIntroBpsdoAction}, but we now allow the symbol $a$ to be less regular.
 As an example, for many remainder terms in our computations, it will suffice to merely have

 which already implies that $A=a(z,\Db_z)$ defines a continuous map